davfre/RRIB/README.md

 ---
-title: "README"
+title: "Reproducible Research in Bioinformatics and Biostatistics"
 author: "David Fredman"
 date: "22 January 2016"
 output: html_document
 ---

-## Reproducible Research in Bioinformatics and Biostatistics

 The scientific process in life science research, from data collection and processing to analyses, visualization and conclusions, increasingly depend